ThomasSt0rm/VNI/Docs/StepsTaken.md

 3. CoreOS/Mesos
 4. Docker Swarm

-My chose goes for ECS, all explanation can be found in 'Why' section.
+My choice goes for ECS, all explanation can be found in 'Why' section.
 I will use Ansible playbook to provision ECS cluster and use Bastion with Ansible to install LDAP client settings on cluster.

 The cluster itself is built within 3 steps in Ansible playbook: